tigerVPN isn’t a big name in the VPN industry, but it’s been around since 2011 and has developed an attractive, tiger-themed range of custom apps.

 To read about our speed testing methodologies, please read How We Review VPNs.

-It covers many popular locations in Europe and North America, but also offers a good level of choice in the Asia-Pacific region with 15 countries and South and Central America with five.
+It covers many popular locations in Europe and North America, but also offers a good level of choice in the Asia-Pacific region with 12 countries and South and Central America with four.
 Unfortunately, Africa is covered by South Africa alone.

 You can drill down to city level in a handful of locations, with a choice of seven cities in the US, three in Canada, and two in the UK.
 We were pleasantly surprised to see city-level choice in Brazil, India, Italy, and Japan too, as they are often overlooked.